Albumin

 CPT: 82330

-Test Principle: Calcium ions react with 5nitro5’methylBAPTA (NM-BAPTA) under alkaline conditions to form a complex.
+Test Principle: Calcium ions react with 5nitro5’methyl-BAPTA (NM-BAPTA) under alkaline conditions to form a complex.
 This complex reacts in the second step with EDTA.
 The change in absorbance is directly proportional to the calcium concentration and is measured photometrically.
-This assay is measured using the Roche c501 test module.
+This assay is performed using a Roche Cobas c503 test platform.

 Specimen Retention: 7 days